 Making Choices with Core Values

-For example, someone who values honesty may choose to speak truthfully, even when it’s hard.
+For example, someone who values honesty may speak truthfully, even when it’s hard.
 Businesses’ actions and behaviors are also influenced by core values, impacting their future and success.
-If a company prioritizes integrity, it will likely build trust with customers and establish a positive reputation.
-To select core values for a business, steps like assessing the existing culture, involving employees, and aligning values with the company’s mission and goals are crucial.
-It’s also important to integrate chosen values into organizational practices and decision-making processes to maximize their impact on the work environment.
+If a company prioritizes integrity, it will likely build customer trust and establish a positive reputation.
+Steps like assessing the existing culture, involving employees, and aligning values with the company’s mission and goals are crucial to selecting core values for a business.
+Integrating chosen values into organizational practices and decision-making processes is essential to maximize their impact on the work environment.

 Keeping Core Values Alive in Your Business

 Businesses can find and define their core values through introspection.
 They can identify fundamental beliefs and priorities that drive behavior and decision-making.
-It’s important for a business to prioritize and uphold its core values.
+A business needs to prioritize and uphold its core values.
 This serves as a guiding force in decision-making and creates a healthy work environment, leading to improved productivity and working relationships.

 Practical ways for a business to integrate its core values into daily operations and decision-making include: